-25 What taxes may apply to aviation-related lease payments, loan repayments and transfers of aircraft?
+What taxes may apply to aviation-related lease payments, loan repayments and transfers of aircraft?
 How may tax liability be lawfully minimised?

 Assuming the lessor or lessee has no physical or permanent presence in Sweden, the lessor or lessee will not need to register for tax purposes in Sweden.
-Aircraft (intended for transportation of fare paying passengers) are exempt from Swedish VAT.
-Please also refer to question 17 regarding stamp duty for mortgages.
+Aircraft (intended for transportation of fare-paying passengers) are generally exempt from Swedish VAT.
+However, the exemption may not apply in relation to certain lease structures in respect of the head lease where the sublessor is a Swedish entity.
+Such Swedish entity may be imposed and required to report VAT in relation to the head lease.
+Nevertheless, deduction possibilities will render in no increased VAT expenses.
+See question 17 regarding stamp duty for mortgages.